 You can live it up in style at a fancy hotel with an ocean view, or kick back and relax on the sand with good company.
 Condado is arguably the best beach in San Juan, Puerto Rico.

 The tide can get strong and rough on this beach and there are no lifeguards on duty.
 So, keep in mind that this may not work for a family beach day.
 That said, you can always dip your toes and return to the soft, white sand to catch a tan.
-Keep your eyes peeled for the ice cream carts along the strip, too.
-Nothing goes better with an oceanside view than some delicious soft serve.
+Keep your eyes peeled for the ice cream carts along the strip to grab a cool treat.

 Playita del Condado

-- Amenities: Food and drink kiosks and sun loungers for rent
+- Amenities: Food and drink vendors and lounge chairs for rent

 Cross the Puente Dos Hermanos bridge on the east corner of Ashford Avenue and you’ll find Playita del Condado or “Condado’s Little Beach”.
 This beach is a gem in San Juan and offers spectacular city views, sparkling blue waters, lush palm and almond trees, and a mellow atmosphere perfect for a peaceful beach day.

 Playita del Condado is in a protected bay, so the water is much more kid-friendly than at Condado Beach.
-This is a fantastic place to bring your young ones to splash around in the aquamarine water while you lounge in the shade of an almond tree.
+This is a fantastic place to bring your young ones to splash around in the water while you lounge in the shade of an almond tree.
 If the shady spots are taken, don’t worry.
-There are kiosks on the beach where you can rent an umbrella.
+There are umbrella rentals on the beach.

-Across the water, you’ll see a fantastic view of the Plaza Caribe Hilton and other high-rise buildings, not to mention the Fortin de san Geronimo.
+Across the water, you’ll see a fantastic view of the Caribe Hilton and other high-rise buildings, not to mention the Fortin de san Geronimo.
 The remains of this small fort at the mouth of the Condado Lagoon date back to the 17th century!
-It’s not often you see an ancient fort hovering on ocean water, and that’s what makes this beach so unique.
+The view of the new city and ancient fort hovering on ocean water make this beach view unique.

 Playita del Condado is also great for snorkeling thanks to the calm waters.
-You can bring along your snorkeling gear and admire the lionfish, tangs, kelp forests, and coral reefs.
+You can bring along your snorkeling gear and admire the small tropical fish and coral along the rocks.

-There are even vendors traipsing along Ashford Avenue selling local delicacies like medallas (Spanish beer) and pinchos (a traditional Spanish tapas-style snack).
-You couldn’t ask for a better place to spend a sunny afternoon in Puerto Rico.
+There are even vendors traipsing along Ashford Avenue selling local specialties like fresh coconuts and pinchos (a traditional Spanish tapas-style snack).
+You couldn’t ask for a better place to spend a sunny afternoon in San Juan.

 Ocean Park Beach / Playa Ocean Park

-Ocean Park Beach is a popular beach amongst San Juan locals and getting more and more popular with tourists, too.
-You can find it in Ocean Park, a quiet residential suburb in San Juan.
+Ocean Park Beach is a popular beach amongst San Juan locals and is becoming more popular with tourists looking for a more local feeling beach.
+Which is just what you’ll find in Ocean Park, a quiet residential suburb in San Juan.

 Commonly referred to as “Ocean,” this mile-long beach is located in front of numerous beach condos and houses.
-Unlike other beaches in Condado that are closer to the major tourist resorts.
+It’s unlike the other beaches in the area that cater to larger tourist resorts.
 If you want to get away from the hustle and bustle of the city, this beach is the one for you.
 It’s also a wonderful option for couples looking for some downtime away from the crowds.

-There are some small guesthouses, beach rentals, and guesthouses along this strip.
+There are some small guesthouses, beach rentals, and boutique hotels along this strip.
 But ultimately, Ocean Park Beach has a much more low-key vibe than, say, Condado Beach.
 That said, there’s plenty of room for you to have some fun.
-When you’re not frolicking in the water, you can lay back in the soft, white sand and simply enjoy the beautiful ocean views.
+When you’re not frolicking in the water, you can lay back in the soft, golden sand and simply enjoy the beautiful ocean views.

-If you’d like to grab a bite to eat, you can get some local food from the vendors along the beach strip.
+If you’d like to grab a bite to eat, you can get some local food from the vendors usually located near the park on weekends.
 There are often local vendors selling popsicles to cool you off on a hot beach day.
 You can even try a piragua, a Puerto Rican shaved ice dessert with sweet and delicious flavored syrup.

 Isla Verde Beach is located just east of San Juan in Carolina and is easily one of the best beaches near San Juan.
 It boasts beautiful water, soft sand, and a laid back vibe to boot.
 It’s super relaxed during the week, but you may find it more crowded during the high season or on weekends.